Zoning Reform Discussions

 Listening Sessions on Zoning Reform Debrief

-April 15th, 2025, from 3:00 PM to 4:30 PM - County Commission, Planning and Zoning Commission, Planning Board, and Planning staff present, Partial Recording: AV Capture All
+April 15th, 2025, from 3:00 PM to 4:30 PM - County Commission, Planning and Zoning Commission, Planning Board, and Planning staff listening, Partial Recording: AV Capture All

 Community Listening Sessions on Zoning Reform